-- In case of Foreign Nationals: In addition to the documents mentioned above for Indian Nationals, following documents will be required in case of Foreign National: - a.
-Certified copy of passport.
+iii.
+In case of Foreign Nationals

+In addition to the documents mentioned above for Indian Nationals, following documents will be required in case of Foreign National:

-^{15.} Refer: Rule 38 of The Companies (Incorporation) Amendment Rules, 2018 b.
-All supporting documents including photograph should be certified by the Indian Embassy or a notary in the home country of the applicant or by the Managing Director/CEO /Company Secretary of the company registered in India, in which applicant is a director.
+- a.
+Certified copy of passport as an identity proof. - b.
+All supporting documents including photograph should be certified by the Indian Embassy or a notary in the home country of the applicant.
 If a foreign director has a valid multiple-entry Indian visa or Person of Indian Origin card or Overseas Citizen of India card, then the attestation could also be done by Public Notary/Gazetted Officer in India or practicing CA/CS /CWA.